zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The Function App DefaultHostName value is highlighted in the output of the command above.](media/azure-cloud-shell-az-functionapp-list-host-name.png "Azure Cloud Shell")

-6. At the Cloud Shell prompt, run the following command to retrieve both your Web App name, making sure to replace `<your-resource-group-name>` with your resource group name:
+6. At the Cloud Shell prompt, run the following command to retrieve both your Web App name:

     ```powershell
-    az webapp list -g <your-resource-group-name> --output table
+    az webapp list -g $resourceGroup --output table
     ```

 7. In the output, copy the name of Web App (the resource name starts with contoso-**web**) into a text editor for use below.